imteekay/machine-learning-research/machine-learning.md

   - Always scale the predictors before applying PCA
   - PCA relies on the variance of the data to identify the principal components.
 If your predictors are on different scales, PCA may disproportionately weigh the features with larger scales

+## Model Selection

+Which model is better?
+It depends on the problem at hand.
+If the relationship between the features and the response is well approximated by a linear model as in, then an approach such as linear regression will likely work well, and will outperform a method such as a regression tree that does not exploit this linear structure.
+If instead there is a highly non-linear and complex relationship between the features and the response as indicated by model, then decision trees may outperform classical approaches.

 ## Model Performance

 - Prefer choosing models that have good cross-validation and test accuracy